VoxelPrismatic/rabbit.nvim/README.md

         min_visible = 3,        -- How many folders to display before cutting off
         rollover = 12,          -- How many characters to display in folder name before cutting off overflow = ":::",       -- String to display when folders overflow },

+    colors = {                  -- These should all be highlight group names title = "Statement",    -- I don't feel like making a color API for this, just :hi and deal with it box = "Function",
+        index = "Comment",
+        dir = "NonText",
+        file = "",
+        noname = "Error",
+    },
 })
 ```